plone/plone.restapi-client/docs/actions/contextnavigation.md

 ## Get Context Navigation

+### Query function

-This function returns the contextnavigation for the given path.
+Use the `getContextNavigationQuery` function to get the query for fetching the context navigation for a page.

-- Function name: `getContextNavigationQuery`
+### Hook

+Use the `useGetContextNavigation` hook to get the context navigation for a page.

 ### Parameters